Essentra PLC 15.3% potential upside indicated by Berenberg Bank

 Essentra PLC with ticker (LON:ESNT) now has a potential upside of 15.3% according to Berenberg Bank.

 Essentra plc is a United Kingdom-based provider of essential components and solutions.
-The Company’s segments include Components and Filters.
+The Company operates through two segments: Components and Filters.
 The Components segment is a manufacturer and distributor of plastic injection molded, vinyl dip molded and metal items.
-The Components segment also includes the Reid Supply business, which provides a wide range of branded hardware supplies to a broad base of industrial customers, largely located in the United States Mid-West.
-The Components segment operates internationally in approximately 25 countries worldwide, 13 manufacturing facilities and 23 sales and distribution centers.
-The Filters segment is a global independent cigarette filter supplier.
-The segment has approximately 12 sites across nine countries, including two innovation centers, providing a flexible infrastructure to serve the tobacco sector.
+The Components segment also includes the Reid Supply business, which provides a wide range of branded hardware supplies to a broad base of industrial customers, primarily located in the United States Mid-West.
+The Components segment operates internationally in approximately 32 countries worldwide, 24 manufacturing facilities and 28 sales and distribution operations.
+The Filters segment is an independent supplier of cigarette filters and related solutions to the tobacco industry.
+It supplies a range of filters, packaging solutions to the roll-your-own segment and analytical laboratory services for ingredient measurement to the industry.
+It also offers industrial parts for the engineering sector.